pjones/encryption-utils/doc/new-master-pgp-key.md

   #.
 Confirm the keyring no longer has the secret subkeys

-     When listing the keys, the subkeys should be listed as `ssb>` to indicate they are not present.
+     When listing the keys, the subkeys should be listed with a greater than symbol after the key type (i.e. `ssb>`) to indicate they are not present.

         $ gpg --list-secret-keys <keyID>